Procedures for requesting the release of information.

 Records Request Policy

 All requests for records must be received by the office in written form, either by mail or via fax.
 A verbal request for records will not be accepted.
-The request must include at minimum the name of the person or firm requesting the document(s), a return address and/or fax number, the decedent name, the decedent date of death if known, and the particular document(s) requested, i.e. toxicology report.
-The request once fulfilled will be documented in the permanent chart.
+The request must include at a minimum the name of the person or firm requesting the document(s), a return address and/or fax number, the decedent name, the decedent date of death if known, and the particular document(s)

 Out of county case information is NOT released at all except with written approval from the out of county coroner.
 That county office will determine any charges.